 Woman Owned Small Business: Rebecca Beach

-Rebecca Beach’s passion for connecting young children with nature in all its marvelous forms – by growing, observing and providing habitat for living things – has spilled over into our Nature of Early Play product designs.
+Rebecca Beach’s passion for connecting young children with nature in all its marvelous forms – by growing, observing, and providing habitat for living things – has spilled over into our Nature of Early Play product designs.
 She raised five children in rural Kentucky and home-schooled them through high school and knows that children must develop their relationship with the natural world at an early age.
-It is her mission to help caregivers to provide small children with genuine experiences in nature, creating a foundation for their entire lives.
-Rebecca is the major stock holder and operates as the company CEO directing the company’s daily operations, keeping a pulse on the market and working with Dennis to keep products fresh and updated.
+It is her mission to help caregivers provide small children with genuine experiences in nature, creating a foundation for their entire lives.
+Rebecca is the major stockholder and operates as the company CEO directing the company’s daily operations, keeping a pulse on the market, and working with Dennis to keep products fresh and updated.

 Design Passion: Dennis Beach

 Play Mart’s Co-Owner, Dennis Beach, is the definition of design and environmental conservation passion.
-His mind is continually challenged by redesigning everyday objects to make them more user friendly, more efficient or more aesthetically pleasing.
-He is the driving force behind Play Mart’s streamlined play equipment, efficient use of materials and anatomical products.
+His mind is continually challenged by redesigning everyday objects to make them more user-friendly, more efficient or more aesthetically pleasing.
+He is the driving force behind Play Mart’s streamlined play equipment, efficient use of materials and ergonomic products.
 His second passion – photography – is evident throughout the pages of our catalogs.
-His obsession with cutting edge design renderings combines his detailed, technical knowledge with his practiced eye for beautiful images.
-Dennis and Rebecca’s Colorado home is fully powered by Solar City‘s solar panels which produce an excess of solar energy fed back into the “grid”, and Dennis enjoys teaching anyone who will listen about energy efficiency.
+His obsession with cutting-edge design renderings combines his detailed, technical knowledge with his practiced eye for beautiful images.
+Dennis and Rebecca’s California home is nearly fully sourced by collected rainwater.
+Dennis enjoys teaching anyone who will listen about recycling and energy efficiency.
 Not surprisingly, all his children and grandchildren share his love for “tools”.